mlopezsoto/lonefootballer/cdk/README.md

  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

-###
+### Deploying new versions of the app
-To deploy updates to the code, create a ZIP or JAR file using maven on the application project, then run cdk deploy again.
+To deploy updates to the code, create a ZIP or JAR file using maven on the application project (`mvn clean package`), then run cdk deploy again.
 CDK is smart enough to detect changes in the ZIP or JAR file and will upload the new code to the Lambda function.